-Hanham is an Ecclesiastical Parish in the county of Gloucestershire, created in 1841 from chapelry in Bitton Ancient Parish.
+Hanham is an Ecclesiastical Parish in the county of Gloucestershire, created in 1841 from a chapelry in Bitton Ancient Parish.

 Parish church: Christ Church